Abe-54/School-Hub/README.md

 **Optional Nice-to-have Stories**
 - [x] Users can comment on announcements made by clubs
+- [ ] Users can recieve notifications when announcements are made
 - [ ] List of on campus amenities for students
 - [ ] Campus Map displays the map of the school
 - [ ] Student Profile's club list can contain a notification icon